billhails/CEKF/README.md

 ### CEKF State

-We reduce the CESK state machine from four registers to three by removing $Store$, then expand it back to four by adding $Fail$:
+We reduce the CESK state machine from four registers to three by removing $Store$, then expand it to five by adding $Fail$ and $Value$:

 $$
 \varsigma \in \Sigma = \mathtt{Exp} \times Env \times Kont \times Fail \times Value
 $$

-So we'll use $\Sigma$ to denote the set of CEKF states, which are tuples of four registers: `Exp`, $Env$, $Kont$ and $fail$.
+So we'll use $\Sigma$ to denote the set of CEKF states, which are tuples of five registers: `Exp`, $Env$, $Kont$, $Fail$ and $Value$.
 $\varsigma$ is the symbol we'll use for individual elements of this set (states).

 The fifth, $Value$ register may not be necessary eventually, but I've included it as the place to put a value that would otherwise be lost when returning to the $\mathbf{halt}$ continuation, so the machine could be invoked within a repl.
 Since any repl would likely be implemented within the machine it may eventually be removed but for now it makes testing easier during implementation.

 ### Env